 - Removes ambiguity.
 One law across the EU.

 - Data transfer.
 Transferring data outside the EU is allowed, but the data controller is ultimately responsible if data is lost via a non-EU cloud provider.

 - Common enforcement.
 The enforcement agencies are expected to enforce consistently across all the countries.

 - Collective redress.
 Users can work together to sue using class action lawsuits.

 Who does it affect?

-GDPR applies to any organization (commercial or governmental) globally that collects, stores, or processes data on EU individuals.
+GDPR applies to any organization (commercial or governmental) globally that collects, stores, or processes data on EU individuals, including CASB vendors.
 The law is an expansion of the previous directive which only affected data controllers and could only be enforced on organizations themselves based in the EU.
 Data processors are now jointly liable with data controllers, so if your organization collects data on individuals and then outsources the processing of that data to another entity, both you and they are jointly liable for that data.

 Data controllers outside the EU